thomasdunlap/Autonomous-LiDAR-3D-Object-Detection/README.md

     exec_tracking = []
     exec_visualization = ['show_objects_in_bev_labels_in_camera']
     configs_det = det.load_configs(model_name="fpn_resnet")

-Where to find this task?

-This task involves writing code within detect_objects located in the file student/objdet_detect.py.
-What this task is about?

 As the model input is a three-channel BEV map, the detected objects will be returned with coordinates and properties in the BEV coordinate space.
 Thus, before the detections can move along in the processing pipeline, they need to be converted into metric coordinates in vehicle space.
 This task is about performing this conversion such that all detections have the format [1, x, y, z, h, w, l, yaw], where 1 denotes the class id for the object type vehicle.

+The models take a three-channel BEV map as an input, and predict the class about coordinates of objects (vehicles).
+We then transformed these BEV coordinates back to the vehicles coordinate-space to draw the bounding boxes in both images.

+Below is a gif the of detections in action:
 ![Results from 60 frames of resnet detection](movie/detection2.gif)

-### 4
+## Section 4 : Performance Evaluation for Object Detection

-Compute intersection-over-union between labels and detections (ID_S4_EX1) Task preparations
+### Compute intersection-over-union between labels and detections (ID_S4_EX1)

 In file loop_over_dataset.py, set the attributes for code execution in the following way: